JakeMeistet/scrabble-coursework/README.md

 - [x] Some issues with words in the shared array if a word is incorrect, issue to be fixed, word detection, is being a bit funny, not sure what this is right now.

+- [x] On my locally hosted game, the word detection etc works, I tried hosting on my server, then all words returned false whether they were valid or not, not sure why.

 - [ ] On window resize, the placed tiles move out of place, minor issue, probably won't be fixed at the moment due to it not effecting the game all that much.

 ## Features to be implemented